oseph/daily-process/README.md

 # daily-process
+Processing sketches

-Daily sketches in Processing
+A collection of Processing sketches in my spare time.

-A personal challenge to code a daily sketch using Processing.
 My only criteria: make it aesthetically pleasing (somehow).